 Other ways of paying and the rights they give you

-None of the following ways of paying for things are covered by section 75.
+None of the following ways of paying for things are typically covered by Section 75 – but there are some grey areas.

 Buying through third parties